Meet Our Students

 Prior to being an articling student, Ellen was a summer student with the firm.

-Aaraf Dewan is an articling student with Bereskin & Parr LLP.
-His practice focuses on drafting and prosecution of patents in life sciences.
+Nicole is an articling student with Bereskin & Parr LLP.
+Her practice focuses on general IP matters, management and strategic counselling and patent prosecution in the fields of biotechnology, chemical and pharmaceutical sciences.

 Osgoode Hall Law School

-Jasmine Godfrey is an articling student with Bereskin & Parr LLP.
-Her practice focuses on trademarks, copyright, regulatory, advertising & marketing, and litigation.
+Maddie is an articling student with Bereskin & Parr LLP.
+Her practice focuses on Life Sciences and patents.

-Alissa Hyppolite is an articling student with Bereskin & Parr LLP.
-Her practice focuses on life science patent prosecution and trademark prosecution.
+Leanne is an articling student with Bereskin & Parr LLP.
+Her practice focuses on patents and medical devices.

-Alissa graduated from the Juris Doctor program at the University of Ottawa with a specialization in law and technology.
-She also holds an Honours Bachelor of Science in Biomedical Science from the University of Ottawa.
+Leanne graduated from the Juris Doctor program at the University of Toronto with Distinction and holds a Master of Science in Biomedical Engineering from Johns Hopkins University in Baltimore, Maryland.
+She also holds a Bachelor of Arts in Business Administration, and a Bachelor of Science in Biomedical Engineering from the University of California, Irvine.